Support Worker – Extra Care

 We run all of our services on a not-for-profit basis; instead, we invest every penny back into our services and people.
 We never stop believing in change for the better, and we work constantly to improve the lives of the people we support.

 Our people bring our vision to life.
 So, if you are enthusiastic, motivated and committed to support others to fulfilling their potential, here at Turning Point, we don't just offer you a job – we offer you a career.

-- 28 days holiday, increasing with each year of service until 30 days.
-Plus the option to purchase additional holidays
+- 28 days’ paid holiday a year, increasing with each year of service up to 30 days.
+Plus the option to purchase additional holidays and spread the cost

-- Flexible benefit options including, bike to work schemes and season ticket loans
+- Flexible benefit options including Cycle to Work schemes and interest-free Season Ticket Loans